rinaxosman/ir_system/README.md

 ---

 ## 7. Mean Average Precision (MAP) Score

-The Mean Average Precision (MAP) score computed using trec_eval for our best run is **0.9707**.
+The Mean Average Precision (MAP) score was computed using trec_eval for different retrieval approaches:

+- Title-Only Retrieval → 0.9585
+- Title + Full Text Retrieval → 0.9585
+- Best Overall Run → 0.9707
+These results indicate that our retrieval system is highly effective at ranking relevant documents.
+The best run achieves 0.9707, showing strong precision in retrieving relevant results.

+Observations:
+- Both title-only and title + full-text retrieval achieve nearly identical MAP scores (0.9585), suggesting that adding full text does not significantly impact ranking effectiveness in this dataset.
+- The best run (0.9707) suggests some improvements were made, likely due to better ranking or query processing optimizations.
+- The high scores overall indicate that the model retrieves highly relevant documents early in the ranking process.

-This indicates that our retrieval model ranks relevant documents very effectively.
-The result can be found at: results/trec-map-result.png
+✅ The MAP computation results can be found at: results/trec-map-result.png.

 ---